-While this article does not specifically discuss merchandise royalties, the same general principles often apply.
+While this article does not cover merchandise royalties specifically, the same principles generally apply.

 What are Royalties, Net Revenue & Recoupment?

-Royalties are the payments a developer receives from the revenue generated by a video game after agreed deductions and (in most cases) after the publisher has recouped its investment.
+Royalties are payments a developer receives from revenue generated by the video game, typically after certain agreed deductions and (in most cases) after the publisher has recovered its initial investment.
 They are typically calculated as a percentage of Net Revenue.

-Net Revenue is the revenue generated from sales and exploitation of a video game after agreed deductions have been applied.
-These deductions typically include refunds, platform fees, taxes, and sometimes marketing expenses.
-Net Revenue forms the basis for calculating the royalties owed to the developer.
+Net Revenue is the revenue generated from sales and other exploitation of the game after agreed deductions have been applied.
+Common deductions include refunds, platform fees, taxes, and sometimes marketing expenses.
+This figure forms the foundation for calculating the royalties owed to the developer.

-Recoupment refers to the process by which the publisher first recovers its investment (for example, development funding or marketing spend) from game revenues before the developer begins receiving their share of royalties.
+Recoupment is the process by which the publisher first recovers its development and marketing investment from the game’s revenue before the developer begins receiving their share of royalties.

 Why royalties, Net Revenue and recoupment matter

-For publishers: recoupment ensures they can recover the money they invested in development, marketing, and distribution before sharing profits with the developer.
+For publishers, recoupment is a form of risk management: it ensures they can recover the money invested in development, marketing, and distribution before sharing profits with the developer.

 Example of the royalty clause in a video game publishing agreement